IMIO/imio.pm.ws/src/imio/pm/ws/README.txt

 The files WS4PM_server.py, WS4PM_services.py and WS4PM_services_types.py are created using the following command :

-bin/wsdl2py --file src/imio.pm.ws/imio/pm/ws/currentWSDL.txt -o src/imio.pm.ws/imio/pm/ws -b
+/srv/zsi/bin/wsdl2py currentWSDL.txt -o . -b

 bin/wsdl2py is available when the egg "ZSI" is installed.